 The immediate issues relate to a lack of housing supply, a limited range of housing options and declining housing affordability, particularly for firsthome buyers.
-In the next 30 years, up to 66,000 new homes may be needed for up to 151,000 additional people in the region.
-This is equivalent to accommodating more than another Hutt Valley of people and housing in the region.
+In the next 30 years, close to 90,000 new homes may be needed for up to 200,000 additional people in the region.
+This is equivalent to accommodating slightly less than the current population of Wellington City.

-A significant investment in housing, urban development, transport and the three waters3 infrastructure and services, as well as regional and district planning and policy changes, will be needed to support future growth.
+A significant investment in housing, urban development, transport, electricity infrastructure and the three waters infrastructure and services, as well as regional and district planning and policy changes, will be needed to support future growth.